 Now sometimes reductions in the unemployment rate are dismissed, because the lower percentage comes from unemployed people giving up and leaving the workforce instead of getting a job.
 In turn, analysts often look at the "employment-population ratio" to see what percent of our population is actually working.
 But the steady increase in job creation over the last year has begun to lift the employment-population ratio as well.

 Under Bush, the employment-population ratio dropped 3.8 percentage points, from 64.4 percent to 60.6 percent.
-Under Obama, it fell another 2.4 percentage points by October 2013, but since has regained half of that loss and now sits at 59.3 percent.
-With continued steady job gains, Obama could leave office with a net positive increase.
+Under Obama, it fell another 2.4 percentage points by October 2013, but since has regained two-thirds of that loss and now sits at 59.7 percent, slightly short of where Bush left off.
+But the second-term trajectory has been slowly upward, and the net loss of 0.9 percentage points is 2.9 points better than his predecessor.

 Again, Obama's overall record bests Bush's ... lest you thought Bush's near-doubling of the unemployment rate was due to millions of people rushing to get back into the job hunt.